Employee Wellness Programs: How They Save Money

-For three years a school district implemented a comprehensive worksite wellness strategy.
-This blog summarizes the research that shows how elevated health risks were reduced and medical costs lowered and is based entirely on peer-reviewed, scientific evidence.
+For three years, a school district implemented a comprehensive worksite wellness strategy.
+This blog summarizes the research demonstrating that elevated health risks were reduced and medical costs were lowered.
+It is based entirely on peer-reviewed, scientific evidence.

 The Corporate Employee Wellness Program

 A full time worksite wellness program coordinator was hired and WellSteps was hired as the worksite wellness vendor.
 The wellness program design was based on the premise that employee-related expenses such as absenteeism, presenteeism, and medical costs are greatly influenced by poor employee health.

 Poor health is the direct result of elevated health risks most of which are driven by poor lifestyle choices.
 Therefore, to impact employee-related expenses, wellness programming focused on the root cause of poor health ─ unhealthy behaviors.

 The wellness program at the district was designed to help employees improve health behaviors and to make the overall work culture more supportive of good health practices.
 The program provided employees with the education, awareness, motivation, tools, strategies, supportive policies and social support needed to adopt and maintain healthy behaviors as scientifically well-documented by Dr. Michael O’Donnell.

 Before participating in the program, employees completed a self-reported Personal Health Assessment (PHA) after which they received individualized electronic feedback.
 Additionally, to assess health-promoting policies and environments, the onsite wellness program coordinator and some committee members completed a health culture audit called “The Checklist to Change.”